balabantim/BAK_MINI/README.md

 This is a simple guide on how to integrate SDK for utility apps into your SwiftUI/UIKit based project.

+## Requirements
+Our projects are dont need Google advertising (admob) at the moment.
+Don't use packages that come with third-party advertising during development.

 ## Dependency
 Add SDK swift package dependencies to project: [https://github.com/balabantim/BAK_MINI.git](https://github.com/balabantim/BAK_MINI.git), and set proper branch "main".